alex05447/minits/README.md

     Currently `File` does NOT inplement Rust's `Read` \ `Write` traits.
 Instead several methods are provided which do exactly what it says on the tin: `read` (read X bytes at offset 0), `read_at` (read X bytes at offset Y), `read_all` (read whole file), `read_all_at` (read till EOF from offset X), `write` (write X bytes at offset 0), `write_at` (write X bytes at offset Y).

+- "graph".
+Requires `minigraph`.
+Provides an API to execute a dependency graph in topological order, with non-dependant tasks executing in parallel.

 ## Architecture overview

 - An instance of the `TaskSystem` struct is created by the user.
 Safe to use from the "main" thread (in which it was created) and from within spawned tasks.
 A singleton interface is provided for convenience.